 Bono and U2 as a whole have received a whopping twenty-two Grammy Awards, and the band became a member of the Rock and Roll Hall of Fame in 2005.
 The guy who carries the bass when they play even got in with them.

 Bono is still rocking late into his career and life.
 He, along with the rest of the band, has been making guest musical appearances on talk shows such as “The Late Show With James Corden” and others.
 Bono is almost as well-known for his activism as he is for his music, and he often assists humanitarian groups in various forms.

 He's performed in numerous benefit concerts in order to support these causes.
-His philanthropic efforts have become so widespread that he's met with Presidents, Prime Ministers and has even become an honorary knight by Queen Elizabeth II.
+His philanthropic efforts have become so widespread that he's met with Presidents, Prime Ministers and has even become an honorary knight by the late Queen Elizabeth II.

 As a pop culture icon and unforgettable musician, Elton John got his start in music early in life when he played the piano.
 He began his musical career at the age of sixteen, and his rise to worldwide fame occurred when he released famous hits like “Tiny Dancer” and “Rocket Man.”

 His tribute song to the deceased Princess Diana, “Candle in the Wind 1997,” was originally for something else, but he rewrote it and it went on to sell over thirty-three million copies worldwide.
 It's the best-selling single in the history of the United Kingdom and the UK singles charts.
 His flamboyant style has also helped him stand out.

 Elton John Today